Spider-Ham

 Spider-Ham (Peter Porker) is a superhero appearing in American comic books published by Marvel Comics.
 The character is an anthropomorphic pig and is a cartoon animal parody version of Spider-Man.
-He was created by editor Larry Hama, Tom DeFalco and Mark Armstrong.
+He was created by Larry Hama, Tom DeFalco, and Mark Armstrong.

 He first appeared in the one-shot humor comic book Marvel Tails Starring Peter Porker, the Spectacular Spider-Ham (November 1983), which was then followed by an ongoing bi-monthly series, Peter Porker, the Spectacular Spider-Ham, under Marvel's Star Comics imprint, with both titles edited by Hama.
 The character existed on Earth-8311, which was a universe populated by anthropomorphic parody versions of the Marvel superheroes and supervillains.
 Spider-Ham made his feature film debut in Spider-Man: Into the Spider-Verse (2018), voiced by John Mulaney.